The history of Scotch Pond in Richmond, British Columbia

 Role in the Fishing Industry

 In its early days, Scotch Pond was an integral part of the salmon fishing industry.
-The pond served as a mooring site for fishing boats that worked in the nearby Fraser River, one of the world’s richest salmon runs at the time.
+The pond served as a mooring site for boats that worked in the nearby Fraser River, one of the world’s richest salmon runs at the time.
 The pond’s sheltered waters were perfect for docking small fishing vessels during the off-season or in between trips.

 Decline of the Fishing Industry